whydylan/ROBLOX-Python/README.md

-# ROBLOX-Python
+# ROBLOX Python Script(s)

-All related Python ROBLOX script(s) that I have created that I decide to release.
+All script(s) related to ROBLOX written using Python which I have decided to share and archive.

+Scripts within this repository will not be maintained and only updated under certain circumstances.